alan-turing-institute/AutisticaCitizenScience/get-involved/README.md

 There are lots of ways to get involved, depending on the time you have, your skillset, and what you're interested in.

-For a guidance on how to join the community.
-Please read our [contributing guidelines](CONTRIBUTING.md).
+For a guidance on how to join the community, please read our [contributing guidelines](CONTRIBUTING.md).

 ### Just curious?